Gremelody/intelligent-molecular-skeleton-design/README.md

 This repository provides a complete, modular workflow designed to integrate quantum chemistry with modern machine learning techniques to accelerate research in materials science and computational chemistry.
 The pipeline covers the entire process from high-throughput virtual library construction and representative sampling, to sophisticated feature engineering, hyperparameter optimization, and finally to the construction, evaluation, interpretation, and application of a high-performance stacking ensemble model.

+## 🚀 Key Features

+* **End-to-End Pipeline** 🛣️: Offers a complete solution from problem definition to final prediction, covering all critical stages of a scientific research task.
+* **Intelligent Library Sampling** 🧬: Employs symmetry analysis and an innovative hybrid sampling strategy to efficiently select the most informative and representative subset from a vast combinatorial space, saving significant resources on subsequent DFT calculations.
+* **Advanced Feature Engineering** 🛠️: Utilizes a three-stage "Filter-Embedded-Wrapper" strategy, combining Pearson correlation, SHAP feature importance, and iterative wrapper-based selection to precisely identify the optimal feature set.
+* **Efficient Hyperparameter Optimization** ⚡: Leverages the Bayesian Optimization algorithm to intelligently and efficiently search for the best hyperparameter combinations, far surpassing traditional grid or random search methods.
+* **Powerful Stacking Ensemble** 🧠: Integrates multiple high-performance base models (e.g., XGBoost, LightGBM) and trains a meta-learner to optimally combine their predictions, significantly boosting predictive accuracy and generalization.
+* **Unique Model Interpretability** 📊: Features a novel **"Two-Level Weighted SHAP Analysis"** method, which provides a globally unified and highly reliable feature importance ranking by considering the performance of both base models and the final ensemble.
+* **Reproducibility & Robustness** 🔁: Ensures complete reproducibility of results through global random seeds and assesses model stability and robustness via repeated cross-validation.

+---

 ## 📂 Repository Structure and Workflow

 This repository contains two core research projects, each utilizing the complete code workflow.
 The `CPyr/` directory holds the main body of work, focusing on the **dichloropyrimidine** molecular system as additives in `Li-S batteries`, which is the primary subject of this README.
 The `1,4-Benzoquinone/` directory contains a secondary application of the same workflow to the **1,4-Benzoquinone** system as additives in `Li-CO2 batteries`, serving as another example to validate the universality of this machine learning workflow and molecular skeleton design paradigm.